ED-IP/Milestone-3-project/README.md

 ### Bugs

-- When an update in the user profile happens two alerts messages appears, one for success and another for failure
+- When an update in the user profile successfully happens two alerts messages appears, one for success and another for failure
 - On mobile (Samsung S8, Brave Browser 1.25.73, and developer tools mobile view):
      - The text for the title bar, the buttons edit/delete in the user_profile appears outside of their place.
+- If an anonimous user tries to reach the profile page of a register user an error happens and the app crashes (on Firefox returns a 500 error) application should not crash and show a message instead

 ## Deployment

 ### Heroku Deployment

-- These are the steps followed to deploy the proyect on Heroku
+These are the steps followed to deploy the proyect on Heroku

 1. Create a requierements.txt, in Gitpod terminal:
     - pip3 freeze --local > requirements.txt

 2. Create a Procfile, in Gitpod terminal:
     - echo web: python app.py > Procfile
     - open the Procfile and check that there is no trailing lines after the text

 3. Add and push the files to GitHub:
     - git add requirements.txt